Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part2ScaleYourApplication/README.md

-# Tutorial: Deploy a Scalable & Secure Azure Kubernetes Service cluster using the Azure CLI Part 2
+# Deploy a Scalable and Secure Azure Kubernetes Service cluster using the Azure CLI (Part 2)

 Azure Kubernetes Service provides a powerful way to manage Kubernetes applications which are Portable, extensibile, and when combined with Azure infrastructure highly scalable.
 Part 2 of this tutorial covers steps in scaling an AKS application by adding Application Gateway Ingress.

 ## Prerequisites